Hank Biasatti

-Henry Arcado Biasatti (January 14, 1922 – April 20, 1996) was an Italian-Canadian National Basketball Association player and a Major League Baseball first baseman.
+Henry Arcado Biasatti (January 14, 1922 – April 20, 1996) was an Italian-Canadian National Basketball Association (NBA) player and a Major League Baseball first baseman.
 He is the only Canadian to play at the top professional level in both sports.
+He was also the first international player in NBA history.

 Early career

 Born in Beano, Italy, Biasatti grew up in Windsor, Ontario, where he was a star basketball player at Gordon McGregor Continuation School and Assumption College High School and played baseball for the East Windsor Cubs.
 He then played basketball at Windsor's Assumption College and served in the Canadian Army in World War II.
 Biasatti was a farmhand of the Toronto Maple Leafs baseball team, playing for the 1943 London Army Team and the 1944 and 1945 London Majors during the war.

 The 1943 London Army Team won the Intercounty Baseball League (IBL) Championship, the Ontario Baseball Association Senior 'A' Championship and the Canadian Baseball Congress Championship.
 The next season, playing for the IBL Champion 1944 London Majors, Biasatti was ruled ineligible to play by the OBA because he would also play Sunday games in Detroit.
 The OBA ordered London to replay its semi-final series against Windsor because Biasatti had played for the Majors, a series London won again.
 In 1944, the London Majors also went on to win the Canadian Baseball Congress Championship.

 Biasatti and the Majors also won the IBL and OBA senior title in 1945.
 Biasatti played basketball for Assumption between the 1945 and 1946 baseball seasons.